jaspector

 Fees paid through county process before permit issuance.

-Typical inspection sequence: Project-specific; inspections occur during construction after permit issuance.
+Typical sequence: Project-specific; inspections occur during construction after permit issuance.

 County page lists house construction, house additions, decks, accessory structures, commercial building construction, retaining walls, tenant COs, fire suppression systems, temporary tents, and trade permits among core permitted activities.

-Typical processing time is No universal posted countywide permit turnaround estimate on the main page reviewed..
+Building permit processing times in unincorporated Gwinnett County, GA typically run No universal posted countywide permit turnaround estimate on the main page reviewed..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Gwinnett County, GA.
 The following work is generally exempt: Replacement of switches, fans, light fixtures, or similar work that does not alter mechanical, electrical, or plumbing systems; Cosmetic repairs or remodels such as painting, new flooring, cabinets, vinyl siding, and similar finish work; Storage buildings 120 square feet or less; Concrete work for driveways, sidewalks, and basketball slabs not to exceed 35 percent coverage of the front yard; Fences 8 feet or less in height, subject to planning contact for brick columns or front-yard fences.
+When in doubt, confirm with the local building department before starting work.